microsoft/frontend-bootcamp/step1-05/demo/README.md

 ### TodoListItem

-Anytime you see repeated complex elements, that is usually a sign to create a new component.
+Any time you see repeated complex elements, that is usually a sign that you should create a new component.
 With a few props you can typically abstract all of those elements into a single component.
-This is certainly the case with Todos items.
+This is certainly the case with todo items.

 ```jsx
 return (